 If you have any curiousity about why you have been bored dead during lectures in med school and through most of post graduate presentations and you don’t want to carry that forward this post is for you.

-The SSAI educational committee recently hosted two webinar sessions with Ross Fisher on the science behing why we fail to present well in medicine and, using that scientific insight, how we may improve.
+The SSAI educational committee recently hosted two webinar sessions with Ross Fisher on the science behind why we fail to present well in medicine and, using that scientific insight, how we may improve.

 You will likely have seen Ross’ name here on scanFOAM as we’ve arranged a few presentations workshops with him and been involved in other adventures with him over the years.

 Ross kindly agreed for us to share these webinars after the fact.
-We think you’lll find a lot of value there.
-They have a nice conversational learning conversation feel to them.
-When they’ve introduced to the topic you can choose to delve a bit deeper on your own, suggestions below.
+We think you’lll find a lot of value in them.
+They have a nice learning conversation feel to them.
+When they’ve introduced you to the topic you can choose to delve a bit deeper on your own, suggestions below.